MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

     If the **Start Without Debugging** command is disabled, right-click the Python project in **Solution Explorer** and select **Set as Startup Project**.

 1. Try increasing the `COUNT` variable so that the differences are more pronounced.
 A **Debug** build of the C++ module also runs slower than a **Release** build because the **Debug** build is less optimized and contains various error checks.
-Feel free to switch between those configurations for comparison.
+Feel free to switch between those configurations for comparison (but remember to go back and update the properties from earlier for the **Release** configuration).

-> [!NOTE]
+In the output, you may see that the PyBind11 extension isn't as fast as the CPython extension, though it should be significantly faster than the pure Python implementation.
+This difference is largely because we used the `METH_O` call, which does not support multiple parameters, parameter names, or keywords arguments.
+PyBind11 generates slightly more complex code to provide a more Python-like interface to callers, but because the test code calls the function 500,000 times, the results may greatly amplify that overhead!

-> In the output, you can see that the PyBind11 extension isn't as fast as the CPython extension, though it's still significantly faster than the straight Python implementation.
-The difference is due to a small amount of per-call overhead that PyBind11 introduces in order to make its C++ interface dramatically simpler.
-This per-call difference is actually quite negligible: because the test code calls the extension functions 500,000 times, the results you see here greatly amplify that overhead!
-Typically, a C++ function does much more work than the trivial `fast_tanh[2]` methods used here, in which case the overhead is unimportant.
-However, if you're implementing methods that might be called thousands of times per second, using the CPython approach can result in better performance than PyBind11.
+We could reduce the overhead further by moving the `for` loop into the native code.
+This would involve using the [iterator protocol](https://docs.python.org/c-api/iter.html) (or PyBind11's `py::iterable` type for [the function parameter](https://pybind11.readthedocs.io/en/stable/advanced/functions.html#python-objects-as-args)) to process each element.
+Removing the repeated transitions between Python and C++ is an effective way to reduce the time taken to process the sequence.

 ### Troubleshooting